 Trees and Woodlands

-John has extensive experience and knowledge in surveying trees and woodlands and compiling species inventories and in making recommendations to enhance conservation value.
+John has extensive experience and knowledge in surveying trees and woodlands and in making recommendations to enhance conservation value.

 We can over wildlife and nature guiding across the UK and into Europe this may include a general wildlife, tracking and ethnobotanical experience or something that focuses on specific subject areas.
 You may wish to read this article describing a trip organised by us to Poland